1854books/VCRM/README.md

 ## Bibliography

-*Al-Qurʾān.* The Cairo Edition, Amiri Press, 1924, Al-Azhar University.

-*The Bhagavad Gita with the Commentary of Sri Sankaracharya.* Translated by Alladi Mahadeva Sastri, Samata Books, 1897.

 *The Christian Bible.* Novum Testamentum Graece, Wurttembergische Bibelanstalt, 1898, Eberhard Nestle.

-*The Dhammapada.* Translated by Daw Mya Tin, Department for the Promotion and Propagation of the Sasana, 1993.

-*The Gospel of Sri Ramakrishna.* Edited by Mahendranath Gupta, Translated by Swami Nikhilananda, Ramakrishna-Vivekananda Center of New York, 1942.

-*The Holy Bible, King James Version.* Oxford University Press, 1769.
+"The Flag Code of India."
+Ministry of Home Affairs, Government of India, 2002.

+*The Holy Bible, Containing the Old Teſtament, and the New: Tranſlated out of the Original Tongues and with the Former Translations Diligently Compared and Reviſed, by His Majesty’s Speciall Comand.* Oxford University Press, 1769, The Church of England.

-*The Holy Scriptures.* Translated by M.L.
-Margolis, Jewish Publication Society of America, 1917.
+*The Holy Scriptures According to the Masoretic Text a New Translation with the Aid of Previous Versions and with Constant Consultation of Jewish Authorities.* Jewish Publication Society of America, 1917, Max L.

-*Mahābhāratam.* BORI Critical Edition, The Bhandarkar Oriental Research Institute, 1966, Vishnu S. Sukhtankar.

-*The Message of the Qurʼan.* Translated by Muhammad Asad, Book Foundation, 2004.

-*Mundaka Upanishad.* Sanskrit Documents, 2023, *Mukhya Upanishads*.
+Margolis.

+"Mundakopanishad."
+Ministry of Culture, Government of India, 2023, vedicheritage.gov.in/upanishads/mundakopanishad/.

 *Pali Tipiṭaka.* Sixth Council Edition, Vipassana Research Institute, 1956, The Sixth Buddhist Council.

-*The Principal Upaniṣads.* Translated by Sarvepalli Radhakrishnan, HarperCollins Publishers, 2020.

-*Tanakh.* Aleppo Codex, Shlomo ben Buya, 920, Aaron ben Moses ben Asher.

 Abbas, Khwaja Ahmad. *Mera Naam Joker.* HarperCollins, 2014.

 Alex-engraver.
 "Sahaja Subtle System."
-Wikimedia Foundation, 2011. commons.wikimedia.org/wiki/File:SahajaSubtleSystem.svg.
+Wikimedia Foundation, 2011.

 Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological
 Gujarati-English Dictionary\].* 2nd Edition, Asian Educational Services,